 -

-Please join us for our next local party annual general meeting!
-When: 7.00pm on Thursday 6 November 2025.
-Where: Studio 5, The Exchange, 75 London Road, Twickenham, TW1 1BE.
+Please join us for our next local party monthly members’ meeting!
+When: 7.00pm on Thursday 2 April 2026.
+Where: Conservatory, The Exchange, 75 London Road, Twickenham, TW1 1BE.
 The Exchange is directly opposite Twickenham Station and on bus routes H22, 267 and 281.
-Also, come along for a social…
+Also, come along for a social drink…

 -